I recently had the opportunity to go to the Leicester Vegan Festival in England.

-Vegan Deviant especially caught my attention, with some super original, funny and bold designs!
+Vegan Deviant especially caught my attention, with some super original, funny and bold designs.

 But let's get to all the amazing mouth-watering food!
-Wow!
-Total sensory overload.

 There were seemingly endless stalls serving up everything - milkshakes, frozen yogurt, fudge!, candies, cupcakes, cakes, pies, pizzas, cheeses, mac and cheese, potato salads, chilis, curries, soups, samosas, burgers, bbq jackfruit wraps and lots of fun fusion menus and specialty items to boot.